varnish/Varnish-Book/varnish_book.rst

 The above code avoids *request serialization* by applying rules when fetched objects should not be cached.
 For this purpose, ``beresp.uncacheable`` is set to ``true``, which in turn creates a ``hit-for-pass`` object.
-Subsection `hit-for-pass`_ explains in detail this object type.
+Section `hit-for-pass`_ explains in detail this object type.

 If you still decide to skip the built-in ``vcl_backend_response`` subroutine by having your own and returning ``deliver``, be sure to **never** set ``beresp.ttl`` to ``0``.
 If you skip the built-in subroutine and set ``0`` as TTL value, you are effectively removing objects from cache that could eventually be used to avoid *request serialization*.